Subscribe for updates

 Existing pipelines crossing the reservoir component will be removed and relocated around the periphery of the reservoir area.
 Pipelines crossing the diversion channel will be buried 3 metres or more and reinforced.
 Some existing pipelines will be retrofitted.

-To connect with the Springbank Off-stream Reservoir project:
+Connect with the Springbank Off-stream Reservoir Project:

 Twin Atria Building